Danlauz/SpatialStatisticsFFT/README.md

 This repository contains the computer codes associated with the manuscript: *Efficient Computation on Large Regular Grids of Higher-Order Spatial Statistics via Fast Fourier Transform*.

+### MATLAB Live Script
+We provide MATLAB Live Scripts that explain all the examples in detail and produce the figures displayed in the manuscript.
+The MATLAB Live Scripts need to be run in the same folder where the code is located.
+Codes are included in the example files.
+The following Live Scripts execute all the required code to generate the figures shown in the manuscript, along with additional outputs:
+- `E1_GaussianCase.mlx` : 4.1.
+Synthetic Gaussian Fields
+- `E2_Dunes.mlx` : 4.2.
+Dunes Dataset
+- `E3A_AsymmetryFieldDir.mlx` : 4.3.
+Synthetic Non-Gaussian Fields
+- `E3B_AsymmetryFieldRank.mlx` : 4.3.
+Synthetic Non-Gaussian Fields
+- `E4_Chloride.mlx` : 4.4.
+Chloride concentrations in Baden-Wuerttemberg
+- `E5_Xrays.mlx` : 4.5.
+X-ray absorption measurements of a soil column
+- `E6_RhineRiver.mlx` : 4.6.
+One-dimensional example: Time-series analysis

 ### Example
 The folder `Example` contains all the code related to the results presented in the manuscript, organized by number.
 Figures from the manuscript are stored in `.eps` format in their respective folders, and datasets are also included.